| | |

 • Onion: Replace with 1 to 2 teaspoons of onion powder.

-• Peas (Frozen): Substitute with fresh peas.
+• Peas (Frozen): Substitute with fresh peas or corn (canned or fresh).

 • Potatoes: Substitute with turnips or sweet potatoes.